Han-shu/UnitCom/README.md

 - ~~Investigate the infeasibility at DateTime(2019,1,1,13)~~
 - ~~Add deterministic version of the model~~
 - ~~Thermal start-up cost by finding the the most like gen in PERC gen data (cosine similarity)~~
-- Replicate Jacob's policy and results
 - ~~Add reserve~~
     - ~~reserve requirement~~
+    - ~~reserve shortfall penalty~~
     - ~~reserve variables for thermal gen and battery~~
+- Replicate Jacob's policy and results

 # Model TODO
 - ~~Deterministic version~~